minenux/minetest-game-minetest/mods/creative/README.txt

 can download from https://codeberg.org/minenux/minetest-mod-creative and after clone or downloaded renamed to `creative` (obviously replace the current one if any)

-Modified by TenPlus1 (added creative privelage, reduced tab count, tweaked code), original work is at https://notabug.org/TenPlus1/creative
+Modified by TenPlus1 (added creative privilege, reduced tab count, tweaked code), original work is at https://notabug.org/TenPlus1/creative

+The minenux fork cut down images to use only text so media download is not a hit!

 ### Authors of source code